timoschilling/elasticsearch-paramedic-rack/README.md

 * Authlogic
 * Tests
 * Rails integration
-* Proxy to MongoDB to use on remote Server
+* Proxy to Elasticsearch to use on remote Server
 * Configuration
 * debug options / logger